Voyz/databay/docs/source/examples/basic_asynchronous.rst

         * First, all inlets are simultaneously awaiting before producing their data.
         * Once all data from inlets is gathered, the second stage commences where the outlet simultaneously awaits for each record before printing it out.

     This simulates a delay happening either in the inlets or outlets.
 Note how one transfer takes approximately a second to complete, despite executing six operations each requiring 0.5 seconds of sleep.
+If this was to execute synchronously, the entire transfer would take around 3 seconds to complete.

     Full example: